linozen/exocortex/content/refs/python-for-everybody.md

 'it': 22, 'leans': 1, 'canst': 1, 'having': 1, ...}
 ```

-#### Debugging Dictionaries {#debugging-dictionaries}
+#### Debugging Dictionaries

-**Scale Down the Input** For instance, modify your program such that it
+**Scale Down the Input** For instance, modify your program such that it only
-only reads the first `n` lines.
-If there is an error, reduce `n` to the
+reads the first `n` lines.
+If there is an error, reduce `n` to the smallest
-smallest value that manifests and error.
+value that manifests and error.

-**Check Summaries and Types** Check the total number of items in a
+**Check Summaries and Types** Check the total number of items in a dictionary
-dictionary (and their types) or the total of a list of numbers (and
+(and their types) or the total of a list of numbers (and their types).
-their types).

-**Write Self-Checks** Try to detect completely illogical outputs by
+**Write Self-Checks** Try to detect completely illogical outputs by checking for
-checking for errors automatically.
-For example, check that the average
+errors automatically.
+For example, check that the average of a list cannot be
-of a list cannot be larger than the largest element of a list or less
-than the smallest.
+larger than the largest element of a list or less than the smallest.

-**Pretty Print** Good formatting of your output can make it easier to spot
+**Pretty Print** Good formatting of your output can make it easier to spot an
-an error.
-The time you spend building good scaffolding reduces the time
+error.
+The time you spend building good scaffolding reduces the time you spend
-you spend debugging.
+debugging.

-##### Exercise 9.2 {#exercise-9-dot-2}
+##### Exercise 9.2

-Write a program that categorizes each mail message by which day of the
+Write a program that categorizes each mail message by which day of the week the
-week the commit was done.
-To do this look for lines that start with
+commit was done.
+To do this look for lines that start with "From", then look for
-"From", then look for the third word and keep a running count of each of
+the third word and keep a running count of each of the days of the week.
+At the
-the days of the week.
-At the end of the program print out the contents
-of your dictionary (order does not matter).
+end of the program print out the contents of your dictionary (order does not
+matter).

-##### Solution {#solution}
+##### Solution

 ```python
 fname = input('Enter the file name: ')